accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 ## Archicad Automation Scripts.

 ### Project Summary
 This GitHub repository is a collection of practical Python scripts that automate common, repetitive tasks in Archicad.
-Each script addresses a specific workflow, such as numbering zones, detecting element ID conflicts, and generating detailed reports to Excel.
+Each script addresses a specific workflow, such as numbering zones, detecting element ID conflicts, generating detailed reports to Excel, and managing views.

 ### Q&A Snapshot
 *   **Q: What is the purpose of these scripts?**
     A: They are designed to save architects time and reduce errors by automating tedious tasks within Archicad, such as numbering chairs or parking spaces.
 *   **Q: What are some examples of the scripts?**
     A: Examples include a script to find unused items in the View Map, a script to automatically number zones based on their position, a script to detect duplicate Element IDs, and utilities to import/export data to and from Excel.
-*   **Q: What do I need to run them?**
-    A: You need an open Archicad project, a Python environment, and the `archicad` and `openpyxl` Python packages installed.
-*   **Q: What technology was used for the Archicad Automation Scripts?**
+*   **Q: What technology was used for these scripts?**
     A: This project consists of several scripts developed in Python, using the `archicad` API module and the `openpyxl` library for Excel integration.

-© 2024 Accaderi.
-All rights reserved.

 ---